Una cavalla tutta nuda

-Una cavalla tutta nuda (literally The all-naked horse) is a 1972 commedia sexy all'italiana directed by Franco Rossetti.
+Una cavalla tutta nuda (literally A Totally Naked Mare) is a 1972 commedia sexy all'italiana directed by Franco Rossetti.
+It stars Don Backy, Barbara Bouchet, and Renzo Montagnani.

 Plot

 The story is set in the Middle Ages.
 The youngsters Folcacchio and Guffardo must bring an embassy to the Bishop of Volterra, and during the trip, the two boys meet the beautiful Gemmata.
 The woman is a poor peasant who is married to Nicholas.
 Folcacchio and Guffardo, to have a night of love with the girl, pretend to be magicians who can turn humans into beasts.
 In fact Gemmata wants to be transformed into a horse to plow the land of her property without fatigue.
-So Folcacchio and Guffardo invent a magic ritual that includes the use of the cock.
+So Folcacchio and Guffardo invent a magic ritual.